 The total distance used for confirming the compliance with the minimum performance requirements will consist of the sum of the distance driven and the virtual distance.
-The total percentage of the virtual distance shall be recorded and monitored.
+The total virtual distance shall be recorded and monitored.

 6. In-Use Verification

 6.1.
 Definitions of Families